"Do unto others as you would have them do unto you." - The sentiment

 Shouldn't it be rather obvious that solid, wholesome, rewarding

-relationships have the most influence, because we don't want to rupture such
+relationships have the most influence, because we don't want to lose respect

 an important aspect of our lives?
 When those persons with which we have such

-relationships model and expect good ethical, then isn't that the MOST
+relationships model and expect good ethics, then isn't that the MOST